erf-model/ERF/Docs/sphinx_doc/LES.rst

 .. warning:: The LES source terms do not currently support EB cut cells.

-PeleC currently supports two LES models, the constant and dynamic Smagorinsky models.
+ERF currently supports two LES models, the constant and dynamic Smagorinsky models.
 An extensive discussion of the compressible version of these models can be found in Martín, M. Pino, U. Piomelli, and G. V. Candler.
 "Subgrid-Scale Models for Compressible Large-Eddy